 1. Introduction to ethnobiology AG&LR

 2. Ethnoscience: Folk taxonomy and naming AG

-3. Ethnolinguistics; words and worlds ZO
+3. Ethnolinguistics; words and worlds to be arranged

 4. Ethics and Politics of Ethnobiology SE

 5. Landscape and historical ecology TT

 6. Materialities and colour EH

 7. Epistemologies of healing EH

 8. Ontological cosmologies LR